 The following Rules of the Colorado Mock Trial Program govern the State tournament, and generally govern the Regional tournaments.
 However, Regional Tournament Coordinators may adjust these rules with approval from the State Mock Trial Coordinator or Mock Trial Committee, as appropriate.
 Therefore, check with your Regional Tournament Coordinator prior to your Regional Tournament for any local changes and/or adjustments of the State Rules.
-For example, the local tournament may or may not power-match and may or may not include a championship round.
+For example, the local tournament may or may not power-match and may or may not include a championshipround.
+Tournament coordinators may make changes due to extenuating circumstances to promote a fair tournament.